Western Tasmanian Football Association

 The Western Tasmanian Football Association was an Australian Rules Football competition based on the West Coast of Tasmania, Australia.

 The competition was made up of mostly miners living and working on the State's West Coast.

-Of all the clubs that participated in the competition, only Queenstown Football Club (now nicknamed the Crows) and Rosebery-Toorak Football Club remain in existence, participating in competitions on the North West Coast.
+Of all the clubs that participated in the competition, only the Queenstown Football Club (now nicknamed the Crows) and Rosebery-Toorak Football Club remain in existence, participating in competitions on the North West Coast.

 History

 There was an earlier named entity proposed in the 1890s.